limwualice/sushi-adventure/README.md

 # Los Angeles Sushi Adventure!

 Welcome to the Los Angeles Sushi Adventure project!
-This project allows you to scrape data from Yelp using their API.
+This project allows you to scrape data from Yelp using their API, run a machine learning model to predict which sushi restaurants the user would enjoy, and then output 5 sushi restaurants!

 ## Getting Started